 The outcome and effectiveness of any analytics application will be influenced by the volume, breadth, sources, models, quality, and semantics of the data provisioned for it.
-Furthermore, data requirements for analytics vary across the many forms of analytics, such as methods based on reporting, dashboards, statistics, data mining, text mining, natural language processing, graph, clustering, neural net, predictive modeling, machine learning, and so on.
-Hence, to achieve the fullest ROI and shortest time to use for analytics, organizations must employ data integration and other data management techniques and tools to provide just the right data, in just the right format and condition, on a per-use-case basis.
+While data requirements for analytics vary across the many forms of analytics – to achieve the fullest ROI and shortest time to use for analytics, organizations must employ data integration and other data management techniques and tools to provide just the right data, in just the right format.

 Learn how a well-planned data integration strategy can give you the data-driven business practices needed to deliver the most effective analytics possible.
 This report from TDWI addresses these questions:

 - How does an effective data strategy increase the ROI of analytics?

 - What forms does data strategy commonly take in the context of analytics?